 WANDRD ROGUE Sling 3L - Black

-Small in size but packed with versatile features, the WANDRD ROGUE Sling is an innovative and stylish bag designed for securely storing your camera and organising other small accessories.
+Small in size but packed with versatile features, the WANDRD ROAM Sling is an innovative and stylish bag designed for securely storing your camera and organising other small accessories.
 This bag offers lightning-quick access to your gear and 3 convenient carrying methods with a 5-Point Adjustment System, so you can carry your kit in comfort and never miss another all-important shot.

 - Multiple carry-ways